agilecrm/500apps-public-gtm-siterecording/README.md

 # Site Recording by 500apps - Website Visitor Tracker
-Site recording is a tool that records browsing sessions of website visitors.
-It enables marketers to understand the entire user journeys on the website as well as how they use your site, allowing you to see everything they do.
-Examine each mouse movement, scroll, click on your website.
-You can use this to identify areas that cause users to leave, identify user frustration and determine if certain elements on your website are confusing the user.
-This allows you to make more informed decisions, create a better digital experience for your visitors and improve user experience.
+Record the visitor journey of your website on a click.
+Analyze the behavior based on the visitors’ actions and find the areas of improvement by knowing what your visitor needs through siterecording software.
+Determine the missing elements in the website and simplify the marketing efforts that drive to create high user engagements and ultimate customer experience.

-[Get Started](https://infinity.500apps.com/siterecording) with your web visitor tracking with [Site Recording](https://siterecording.com)
+[Get Started](https://infinity.500apps.com/siterecording) to understand website visitor behavior with [Site Recording](https://siterecording.com)

 ### Installation